Dyke march: History

 Before the concept of a "dyke march" came to be, one of the first documented lesbian pride marches in North America took place in Vancouver, British Columbia, Canada, in May 1981.
 Approximately 200 lesbians attending the fifth Bi-National Lesbian Conference marched through downtown streets chanting "Look over here, look over there, lesbians are everywhere!"

 Later, in October 1981, the now-defunct organization Lesbians Against the Right held a "Dykes in the Streets" march in Toronto, Ontario, with lesbian power, pride, and visibility as the theme.
-350 women participated in the demonstration.
+350 women participated in this demonstration.
+Another similar demonstration would not be held again in Toronto until 1996.

-The first dyke march was formed in Washington, DC, during the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation, and held on April 24, 1993.
-Organized by the Lesbian Avengers, over 20,000 women participated in the march.
+The first conceptualized and self-proclaimed dyke march was formed in Washington, DC, during the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.
+Organized by the Lesbian Avengers, over 20,000 women participated in the march on April 24, 1993.
+Due to the successful turnout of this first march, the New York Lesbian Avengers decided to organize a march of their own held in June 1993.
+Beyond marching throughout the city, a manifesto was handed out and the Avengers created a “float”: a bed on wheels full of kissing dykes.
+A banner, which is used every year to demarcate the front of the March, was improvised at Bryant Park with markers and oaktag.
+Around the same time that year, Atlanta and San Francisco also held their first dyke marches.

-Most dyke marches today occur in the month of June during Pride celebrations, which generally transpire around the anniversary of the Stonewall riots in Lower Manhattan on June 28, 1969.
+Most dyke marches today occur in late June during Pride celebrations commemorating the Stonewall riots in New York City on June 28, 1969.

+Importance to community

+The first Dyke March held in April 1993 in Washington D.C. was accompanied with a manifesto crafted by the Lesbian Avengers.
+The purpose of the flyer was to address the necessity for grassroots lesbian organizing, especially given the anti-gay bills being pushed throughout the early 1990s.
+After learning about this manifesto, lesbians from Los Angeles created a large banner for their contingent, and those from Philadelphia constructed a vagina statue that was carried through the streets of Washington D.C.